 I’ve seen many a film start with a quote from a philosopher or statesman, The Mummy Reborn begins with a quote from Kanye West.
 That should have been all I needed to know.
 But I have a responsibility to you, my readers, so I continued watching, so you wouldn’t have to.

 Tina (Tiffany-Ellen Robinson) is in a bind.
 Her mother died leaving her with the mortgage on the house and her mentally challenged brother Max (Victor Toth).
 Home care worker Barb (Rita Siddiqui, Pet Graveyard) says she should institutionalize him.
 The antique store she works at is closing, leaving her jobless.
-However her boyfriend Luke (Chris Kaye, There’s No Such Thing As Zombies) has an idea, they’ll steal the mummy and priceless jewel from the store and sell it.
+However her boyfriend Luke (Chris Kaye, There’s No Such Thing As Zombies, Edge of Extinction) has an idea, they’ll steal the mummy and priceless jewel from the store and sell it.

 We all know what happens next.
 The Mummy (Will Dodd) vanishes from his coffin and people start meeting violent ends.